Check Printing Options

 • Bank account number is not exposed until the check prints

-• Switch banks without making your check stock obsolete
+• Switch banks without making the check stock obsolete

 • Print a signature right on the checks